Samuel Adams: Return to Massachusetts

 Postwar economic troubles in western Massachusetts led to an uprising known as Shays' Rebellion, which began in 1786.
 Small farmers, angered by high taxes and debts, armed themselves and shut down debtor courts in Worcester and Hampshire Counties, prompting Governor James Bowdoin to consult Adams first.
-Adams at a Boston town meeting oversaw the drafting of a circular letter which denounced these actions as unconstitutional and as acts treason.
-As Massachusetts' senator representing Boston, Adams played an important role in forming Governor Bowdoin's hard-line policy to suppress the rebellion.
+Adams at a Boston town meeting oversaw the drafting of a circular letter that denounced these actions as unconstitutional and as acts treason.
+As Massachusetts's senator representing Boston, Adams played an important role in forming Governor Bowdoin's hard-line policy to suppress the rebellion.
 His old political ally James Warren thought that Adams had forsaken his principles, but Adams saw no contradiction.
 He approved of rebellion against an unrepresentative government, as had happened during the American Revolution, but he opposed taking up arms against a republican government, composed of fellow American citizens, where problems should be remedied through elections.
 He thought that the leaders of Shays's Rebellion should be hanged, reportedly saying that "the man who dares to rebel against the laws of a republic ought to suffer death", and urged Governor Bowdoin to use military force, who obliged and sent four thousand militiamen to put down the uprising.

 Shays's Rebellion contributed to the belief that the Articles of Confederation needed to be revised.
 In 1787, delegates to the Philadelphia Convention, instead of revising the Articles, created a new United States Constitution with a much stronger national government.
 The Constitution was sent to the states for ratification, when Adams expressed his displeasure.
-"I confess," he wrote to Richard Henry Lee on Boston December 3, 1787, "as I enter the Building I stumble at the Threshold.
+"I confess", he wrote to Richard Henry Lee on Boston December 3, 1787, "as I enter the Building I stumble at the Threshold.
 I meet with a National Government, instead of a Federal Union of States."
 Adams was one of those derisively labeled "Anti-Federalists" by proponents of the new Constitution, who called themselves "Federalists".
 Adams was elected to the Massachusetts ratifying convention which met in January 1788.
 Despite his reservations, Adams rarely spoke at the convention, and listened carefully to the arguments rather than raising objections.
 Adams and John Hancock had reconciled, and they finally agreed to give their support for the Constitution, with the proviso that some amendments be added later.
 Even with the support of Hancock and Adams, the Massachusetts convention narrowly ratified the Constitution by a vote of 187 to 168.